Skip to content Skip to site navigation Skip to service navigation

 If a device is to be disposed of or transferred to a party outside of the University, the device owner or local property administrator must sanitize or remove and physically destroy all device storage regardless if the device is known to contain any High, Moderate, or Low Risk Data.
 Local property administrators should be prepared to either sanitize or destroy the disk themselves according to the Data Sanitization Guidelines below (and keep a record of the activity) or contact the Information Security Office for assistance.

-All High, Moderate, or Low Risk Data stored on the device must be sanitized according to the Data Sanitization Guidelines below unless an exception is approved and documented in advance by organization management.
+All High, Moderate, or Low Risk Data stored on the device must be sanitized according to the Data Sanitization Guidelines below.

 Data Sanitization Guidelines